microsoft/vscode-docs/docs/editor/tasks.md

 ### Try running without tasks.json

 Tasks `2.0.0` version comes with lots of new auto-detection features so you can try removing an existing `tasks.json` file to see which tasks still work.
-Simply rename the existing `tasks.json` to `tasks.json.off`.
+One way is to rename the existing `tasks.json` to `tasks.json.off`.

 ### Migrating to Tasks 2.0.0